 The inn’s mesmerizing interior features a grand parlour with turret window seating, ‘fainting couches’ and furnishings made popular in the 1830s set around an ornate fireplace.
 The lovingly decorated suites are evocative of an era when comfort and luxury were more of an art form.

 Among Kingston’s most recognizable overnight options is the famous Hochelaga Inn.
 This arresting French Victorian Mansion features 21 rooms each different in their own way but sharing in the Hochelaga’s vexing Victorian theme.

 The most famous suite is the Tower Room for obvious reasons.
 It’s almost mystical in a way with its tiny staircase that leads to a stain glass illuminated turret room that also has a ladder that leads to the tower proper, and a meditative room.

-The Frontenac Club Inn is an acclaimed bed and breakfast located in the heart of Kingston’s historic downtown area.
+The Frontenac Club is an acclaimed bed and breakfast located in the heart of Kingston’s historic downtown area.
 Originally built in 1845 as a bank, this charming limestone building later became a gentlemen’s club in 1903.
-Their suites are bright, lively in decor, and perfect for weekend retreats and exemplary comfort.
+The 175-year old Frontenac Club is now restored as a boutique hotel, redefining luxury in the heart of Kingston.
+Each room is different: think private patios, water views, exposed stone and deep soaker tubs and more.
+Distinct and memorable!
 Breakfast the next day will be an experience in itself comprising of locally sourced ingredients.